 “The test, code-named ‘Trinity,’ took place on July 16 .
 It exploded with a force equivalent of 18,000 tons of TNT.
 Recalling the scene, Oppenheimer said: "A few people laughed, a few people cried, most people were silent.
 There floated through my mind a line from the Bhagavad-Gita in which Krishna is trying to persuade the Prince that he should do his duty [author’s note: and cheerfully kill his relatives in battle]: 'I am become death: the destroyer of worlds.'" http://www.pbs.org/wgbh/amex/bomb/peopleevents/pandeAMEX65.html

 Officials of the British Air Ministry (with visions of Spitfires gleaming in their eyes) did one better.
-They dispatched the dirigible R101 to India, even though it was so poorly designed it could hardly lift its own weight.
+They dispatched the dirigible R101 to India even though it was so poorly designed it could hardly lift its own weight.
 After its inevitable crash in a storm, they publicized the disaster so stridently that the popular outcry let them quietly ground the prototype R100 (a much better design) and scrap the entire British dirigible program with hardly any opposition.
 Rarely have so few done so much to harm to so many.

 Peace technicians will find better uses for LTA.
 The military liabilities that allowed American admirals and British bureaucrats to trash them will be largely irrelevant under peacetime conditions.
-Modern fabrication and weather forecasting techniques promise to improve LTA safety; gasbags inflated with fireproof helium would eliminate the hazard posed by explosive hydrogen; lighter materials and new construction techniques would produce stronger vessels.
+Modern fabrication and weather forecasting techniques promise to improve LTA safety; gasbags inflated with fireproof helium eliminate the hazard posed by explosive hydrogen; lighter materials and new construction techniques produce stronger vessels.
 The outer covering of the Hindenburg airship, for example, was doped with silver-colored paint that turned out to be high explosive.

 Getting back to lighter-than-air craft, they could also serve as first stage boosters for space payloads.
 Large dirigibles could lift heavy space vehicles into the stratosphere and release them to fire up their own rockets at thirty thousand feet.
 Basically, we would replace the giant first-stage rocket packs we're used to, with a little more payload in a lighter launch vehicle.
-Post-launch direction-finding has already been perfected in cruise missiles and fighter ejection seats.
-Rockets launched from dirigible platforms would be cheaper, safer and more ecologically sound than payloads hurled from the ground by the brute force of explosive chemicals.
+Post-launch direction finding has already been perfected in cruise missiles and fighter ejection seats.
+Rockets launched from dirigible elevators would be cheaper, safer and more ecologically sound than payloads hurled up from the ground by the brute force of explosive chemicals.

 I am grateful to Doug Dean for this idea — among many more we shared before his regretted demise.

 Nowadays, Dr. Daniel P. Raymer, President of the Conceptual Research Corporation, is the lead designer of the Dynalifter concept, a hybrid winged dynamic lifter and helium airship “successfully combining the loitering capabilities of airships with the ground handling of fixed-wing aircraft.”
 The Ohio Airships Company owns the conceptual design and patent rights for its unique internal layout.
 You can find them at http://www.ohio-airships.com/OhioAirships/.
 I hope Learner’s enthusiastic endorsement won’t jeopardize their marketing plans.